bonovoxly/playbook/ansible-roles/instance.ssh_aws_public_key/README.md

 instance.ssh_aws_public_key
 =========

 Adds a command to echo out the SSH public key to the AWS System Log.
+Also adds the script/command to `/var/lib/cloud/scripts/per-boot/`, in case AWS System Log stops outputting before rc.local runs.

 Requirements
 ------------